glouis/Laima-Discord-Bot/README.md

     &draft table 4 5 6

+### Lang
+Allow to change the language used on the server.
+Indicate which language you want to use.
+Available: en, fr.

+    &lang fr

+### Prefix
+Change the prefix to call Laima on a server.
+Give the new prefix you want to use.
+Limited to 3 characters.

+    &prefix ß

 ### Season
 Display the rewards of the ranked mode.
 Give the rank(s) for which you want to know the rewards.
 Accepted values are number from 6 to 30, top100, top20, 3rd, 2nd and 1st.
 If no rank are given, display the all table.